7.2 Inter-Agency Escalation Policy and Procedure

 For these most serious circumstances there is a need to ensure that agencies can and do quickly secure the level of senior input required to bring resources and authority to bear to resolve the crisis, including where necessary through actions that are out of the ordinary and that may require sign off to deviate from usual policy, practice and guidance.

-Such situations may include but not be restricted to children and young people for whom a secure order is in place but no placement can be found, children and young people in crisis with needs crossing a range of disciplines but where the relevant threshold for a high level crisis response is not met as in the recent partnership review case of Child MM
+Such situations may include but not be restricted to children and young people for whom a secure order is in place but no placement can be found, children and young people in crisis with needs crossing a range of disciplines but where the relevant threshold for a high level crisis response is not met.

 In these cases escalation would be to the senior officers: